googleapis/gapic-generator/testutils/README.md

 check-calling-form-in-baseline
 ------------------------------
-Checks that calling forms and value sets defined in GAPIC yaml file is used in baseline.
+Checks that calling forms and value sets tagged in `*_gapic.yaml` files is used in baselines.

+To test the test, run :

+  go test testutils/check-calling-form-in-baseline/*.go

-To test the test, run `go test testutils/check-calling-form-in-baseline/*.go` from the root of the repository.
+from the root of the repository.

-To run the test, run `go run testutils/check-calling-form-in-baseline/main.go -yaml src/test/java/com/google/api/codegen/testsrc/library_gapic.yaml src` from the root of the repository.
+To run the test, run

+  go run testutils/check-calling-form-in-baseline/main.go -yaml src/test/java/com/google/api/codegen/testsrc/library_gapic.yaml src

+from the root of the repository.